DilankaYasith/DilankaYasith/README.md

-# Hello, World! 👋
+# Hello, World!
+I'm Dilanka Yasith! 👋

 Welcome to my GitHub profile!
-I'm Dilanka Yasith, a passionate [Software Engineer ] who loves to code and create amazing things.
+I'm Dilanka Yasith, a passionate Software Engineer who loves to code and create amazing things.
 Here's a little about me:

 - 🚀 I'm currently working on NodeCRUDAPI.
 - 🌱 I'm currently learning NodeJs.
-- 💬 Ask me about [Your Expertise].
 - 📫 How to reach me: via gmail: dilanka.20211020@iit.ac.lk
 - ⚡ Fun fact: I am not fun at all.